eXascaleInfolab/Overlapping-NMI/README.md

 - Ids can't contain `:` symbol, because it is used to specify the membership share in the CNL format, which is not supported by onmi.
 The id part starting from the `:` symbol is omitted (trimmed).

 # Related Projects
-- [xmeasures](https://github.com/eXascaleInfolab/xmeasures)  - Extrinsic clustering measures evaluation for the multi-resolution clustering with overlaps (covers): F1_gwah and NMI_om.
+- [xmeasures](https://github.com/eXascaleInfolab/xmeasures)  - Extrinsic clustering measures evaluation for the multi-resolution clustering with overlaps (covers): F1_gm for overlapping multi-resolution clusterings with possible unequal node base and standard NMI for non-overlapping clustering on a single resolution.
 - [GenConvNMI](https://github.com/eXascaleInfolab/GenConvNMI) - Overlapping NMI evaluation that is (unlike `onmi`) compatible with the original NMI and suitable for both overlapping and multi resolution (hierarchical) clusterings.
 - [resmerge](https://github.com/eXascaleInfolab/resmerge)  - Resolution levels clustering merger with filtering.
 Flattens hierarchy/list of multiple resolutions levels (clusterings) into the single flat clustering with clusters on various resolution levels synchronizing the node base.
 - [ExecTime](https://bitbucket.org/lumais/exectime/)  - A lightweight resource consumption profiler.